ByteNybbler/MNIKEditor/README.md

 * Home: Move cursor to beginning of line.
 * End: Move cursor to end of line.
 * Ctrl+S: Save dialog.
+* Ctrl+O: Type in the number of the dialog you want to open.
+* Ctrl+PageDown: Go to the next numbered dialog.
+* Ctrl+PageUp: Go to the previous numbered dialog.
 * Ctrl+W: Toggle White.
 * Ctrl+E: Toggle Grey.
 * Ctrl+R: Toggle Red.